 The District may issue Bond Anticipation Notes (BAN) in anticipation of proceeds from the subsequent sale of bonds.
-These notes are recorded as current liabilities of the fund that will actually receive the proceeds from the issuance of the Bonds.
-State law requires that bond anticipation notes issued for capital purposes be converted to long-term obligations within five years after the original issue date, if not completely repaid.
-However, bond anticipation notes issued for assessable improvement projects may be renewed for periods equivalent to the maximum life of the permanent financing, provided that stipulated annual reductions of principal are made.
+These notes are recorded as current liabilities of the fund that will actually receive the proceeds from the issuance of the bonds.
+State law requires that BANs issued for capital purposes be converted to long-term obligations within five years after the original issue date, if not completely repaid.
+However, BANs issued for assessable improvement projects may be renewed for periods equivalent to the maximum life of the permanent financing, provided that stipulated annual reductions of principal are made.